The fertilisers we use are:

 Your own bespoke lawn feeding programme

-Following our in depth analysis of your lawn to identify your lawn’s soil type and pH level we’ll recommend a lawn feeding programme specific to your lawn’s requirements.
+Following our assessment of your lawn and discussing your objectives we’ll recommend a lawn feeding programme specific to your lawn’s requirements.
 In addition to feeding your lawn with different dosages of nitrogen, phosphates and potassium (NPK) we’ll also replenish your lawn’s reserves of other important nutrients for a season-long healthy lawn including: zinc, manganese, copper, and magnesium.

 Spring (March – May)